georgesnow/MPSafariAF/README.md

 ![](MPSafariAF-demo.gif)

 This app provides the ability to grab credentials from your macpass (keepass database) based on URL of the front most tab in Safari. (beware it operates like Autotype so make sure you have the proper text field selected)
+It differs from AutoType in that it uses the URL (including subdomain ie. domains.google.com not just google.com) instead of the window title.

 You can attempt to fill both fields or just Username which will paste the username and allow you to paste the password (hardcoded at 10secs to clipboard then clears) for pages that are split.